 Given the increased focus on ensuring continued reforms in the financial sector, we will soon see the emergence of a financial system comparable to the best in the world.
 Sustained growth has tremendous implications for the financial services sector and this sector is uniquely positioned to benefit from the growth cycle.
 On the one hand, consumers will continue to provide a rapidly growing market for a wide range of products and services thereby leading to a growing demand for competitive and sophisticated retail financial services.
 On the other, capacity expansion by manufacturing firms and infrastructure development will lead to greater demand for financial resources.

-the other developed economies.
+Going forward, the financial sector will play a key role in India's economic growth success.
+It will also play a major role in modernisation and growth of the rural economy.
+The penetration of financial services in India will deepen and become more widespread with the banking system growing in size to match those of the other developed economies.
 The trends of development and sophistication are already evident across the spectrum of financial services, including insurance and asset management and we are seeing a variety of new product offerings and innovative methods of distribution fostering robust growth in these areas.
 The number of people with access to formal sources of credit and the protection of life or health insurance will see an exponential increase and in the next few years, we must, therefore, focus on scaling up these markets resulting in greater penetration of financial services.
 The next decade promises to be a phase of exponential growth for financial services in India.
 It is on this basis that we will see the emergence of large Indian financial institutions on the global stage.

 Also critical to the development of the financial sector is building up an adequate pool of talent with the skills suited to work in a developed financial services setup.
 We are today facing a situation where it is not employment generation which is a challenge, but finding the requisite numbers of people with the requisite skills to fill the jobs that are available or are being created every year.
 This is leading to a paradox of unemployment and poverty co-existing with skill shortage and wage inflation.
 This requires a reinvention of our traditional thought process with respect to education and employment.
 Instead of employers competing with each other and suffering escalating wage costs, we need to implement large-scale curriculum change in higher education institutions; implement accelerated vocational training to achieve quick employability among the unskilled population of working age; and thus quickly expand the pool of available manpower at all levels.
 Many such initiatives are already in place and we must now make concerted efforts to scale them up rapidly particularly with respect to financial education.